NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

       output_disparity.tif

-Here, as often assumed in the computer vision community, the input images ``left_image.tif`` and ``right_image.tif`` are assumed to be small image clips with epipolar alignment applied to them so that the epipolar lines are horizontal and the resulting disparity only need to be searched in the ``x`` direction (along each row).
-ASP will take care of preparing the images that way.
+Here, as often assumed in the computer vision community, the input images ``left_image.tif`` and ``right_image.tif`` are expected to be small image clips with epipolar alignment applied to them so that the epipolar lines are horizontal and the resulting disparity only need to be searched in the ``x`` direction (along each row).
+The images must have the same size.
+(ASP will take care of preparing these images.)

-The input images must be in the TIF format, with pixel values being of the ``float`` type, and no-data pixels being set to ``NaN``.
-The output disparity is expected to satisfy the same assumptions and be of dimensions equal to those of the left input image.
+The images must be in the TIF format, with pixel values being of the ``float`` type, and no-data pixels being set to ``NaN``.
+The output disparity is expected to satisfy the same assumptions and be of dimensions equal to those of the input images.

 The options passed to this program are expected to have no other characters except letters, numbers, space, period, underscore, plus,